Papua New Guinea national rugby league team: 2022 Pacific Rugby League Test

 The Kumuls defeated a full strength Fiji Bati 24-14 on June 25 at Campbelltown Stadium.

 2022 Rugby League World Cup

-The PNG Kumuls will be based in Warrington for the 2021 RLWC.
+The PNG Kumuls were based in Warrington for the 2021 RLWC.
 The World Cup will be held between October 15 and November 19.
-Kumuls coach Stanley Tepend will be guided by his mentor/ Coaching Director Shane Flanagan.
+Kumuls coach Stanley Tepend was guided by his mentor/ Coaching Director Shane Flanagan.
 The PM's XIII lost to Australia PM's XIII on September 25 at Suncorp Stadium as part of both teams world cup preparations.
+The Kumuls bowed out in the quarterfinals after losing to hosts, England.

+Players

 Current squad

-The Papua New Guinean squad selected for the 2021 Rugby League World Cup.
-Club information are as of 3 October 2022.

-Statistics for Papua New Guinea and the players' NRL club records (up to 3 October 2022) drawn from the Rugby League Project.